 A lion’s pride is his pride.
 He does everything in his power to protect it and everyone in it.
-Lion prides provide communal support for the young.
+Lion pride provide communal support for the young.

-Virtual communities can be a big help to (budding) entrepreneurs.
-If you’re still a cub find and join a relevant Facebook Group for instance.
-Remember, lions are social, in fact the most social of all big cats.
+Virtual communities can be a big help, too (budding) entrepreneurs.
+If you’re still a cub find and join a relevant Facebook Group, for instance.
+Remember, lions are social; in fact, the most social of all big cats.

 There are thousands of professional groups on Facebook for nearly every industry or vertical you can imagine.
 They share useful tips and hacks to make your entrepreneurial journey easier.